genpguides/genp-reddit-backup/redditgenpguides.md

 &gt; *We simply try to extend your experimental phase a little longer than the usual, before you are professionally and financially capable of going the traditional route.*

+&gt; *If you think something is wrong or needs improvement, please send a message to the mods, the more specific the better!*

 &amp;nbsp;

 ---